What is white gold and how does white gold differ from

-Platinum metal and parts end up costing us about five times that of
+Platinum metal and parts end up costing us more than that of

 so the cost of a finished custom piece in platinum will be

-approximately three times that of a white gold one.
+approximately a little more than that of a white gold one.

 also means it dulls more quickly in wearing.

-itself, but is lighter weight and less expensive.
-It is hypo
+itself, but is lighter weight and used to be less expensive.

 and 18K Yellow ring, Hand engraved, with Red Spinel.